-- 1. a) The Company has maintained proper records showing full particulars including, quantitative details and situation of fixed assets. - b) As explained to us some of the fixed assets have been physically verified by the management at reasonable intervals.
-We have been informed that no material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - 2. a) As explained to us, inventory has been physically verified during the year by the management at reasonable intervals. - b) In our opinion and according to the information and explanations given to us, the procedures of physical verification of inventory followed by the management are reasonable and adequate in relation to the size of the company and the nature of its business. - c) No material discrepancy was noticed on physical verification of stocks by the management as compared to book records. - 3.
-The Company has granted loan to a body corporate in earlier years covered in the register maintained under Section 189 of the Companies Act, 2013, for which provision for bad and doubtful debts has been made as on 1st April, 2016 in the financial statement as reflected in note no. 10.
+- 1. a) The company has maintained proper records showing full particulars including, quantitative details and situation of fixed assets. - b) As explained to us some of the fixed assets have been physically verified by the management at reasonable intervals.
+We have been informed that no material discrepancies were noticed on such verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - 2. a) As explained to us, inventory has been physically verified during the year by the management at reasonable intervals. - b) In our opinion and according to the information and explanations given to us, the procedures of physical verification of inventory followed by the management are reasonable and adequate in relation to the size of the company and the nature of its business. - c) Inventory lying with third parties has been confirmed by them as at 31st March,2020 and no material discrepancies were noticed in respect of such confirmations; - d) No material discrepancy was noticed on physical verification of stocks by the management as compared to book records. - The Company has granted loan to a body corporate in earlier years covered in the register maintained under Section 189 of the Companies Act, 2013, for which provision for bad and doubtful debts has been made as on 1st April, 2016 in the financial statement as reflected in note no. 10.